 At-home rapid tests are an important strategy to protect your friends and family from exposure.
 Help us stop the spread of COVID-19 in Boston.

 At-home tests are now widely available for sale at retail stores.
-Your insurance plan may cover the cost of at-home tests.
+Contact your insurer to see if they will over the costs of at-home testing kits.

 If You Test Positive for COVID-19

 If you test positive for COVID-19, call your health care provider right away and begin isolating from others.
 Contacting a health care provider is important because there are now treatments available for COVID-19.

 If you test positive for COVID-19, you must isolate for a minimum of five days, regardless of vaccination status.
 However, there are individuals who may remain infectious after that isolation period.
 Check out BPHC's Isolation Guidance for more info.

 Contact your healthcare provider immediately, even if your symptoms are mild - you may be eligible for COVID-19 treatment.
 Don't delay treatment must start early to be effective.
 Some treatments must begin within five days of your first symptom.